Skip to main content

 Current Limitations

-Use standard operators or text search operators as alternatives when needed, for example:
+You can use standard operators or text search operators as alternatives:

 SELECT * FROM t WHERE created_at >= '2024-01-01';